Flight-Free-UK/flight_free_uk_website/source/posts/light-in-the-lockdown.html.markdown

 *‘Usually, we would just go to the pub.
 Now we go to the park and go for bike rides and see more and discover more.’*

+*'After the ending of a long-term relationship in February, I moved back to a house I’d owned for 25 years but had rented out for the past 12.
+I’d never liked this place and had thought that I’d sell it and move elsewhere; somewhere ‘better’.
+Being forced to stay put for 5 months has made me reconsider.*

+*I created a short stretch of flowerbed from the arid clay and builder’s rubble that forms this property’s front garden.
+I planted five plants this week and found myself repeatedly looking at them, amazed at how beautiful they are.*

+*Perhaps putting energy into this house, street and place can make the place that I need rather than putting energy into yearning for something I haven’t got.
+Perhaps I can make this ‘somewhere better’?'*

 Would you like to send us your positive lockdown experiences?
 Get in touch: [info@flightfree.co.uk](mailto:info@flightfree.co.uk)